AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-your-tenant.md

 ## Prerequisites

-To remove your own tenant from a community, you must have community administration permission.
+To remove your own tenant from a community, you must have [community administrator permissions](xref:ccRoles#community-administrators-preview).

 **Note:** The tenant owner cannot remove itself from the community.